 The Road Safety Grants Programme is managed by the Global Road Safety Partnership, one of the eight implementing partners of the Bloomberg Initiative for Global Road Safety (BIGRS).
 Initiated in 2012, the grants programme supports projects to develop and deliver high-impact, evidence-based interventions designed to strengthen road safety policies and their implementation.

-The next round of applications for the grants programme is schedule for launch in January 2016.
-To receive email notice of the launch of the next round sign up to the GRSP newsletter on the right hand side of our homepage.
+The programme is currently not taking applications for funding, however to receive email notice of the launch of the next round, sign up to the GRSP newsletter on the right hand side of our homepage.

 For more details on the grants programme investigate the following links:

 - What kind of projects will be funded?

 - What kind of projects will not be funded?